My first matcha was horrible.

 This matters more than it sounds.
 I travel for work 8–10 days a month.
 My Ippodo routine requires a temperature-controlled kettle, a whisk, and a bowl.
 Hotels provide none of those consistently.
 Without Pique, my green tea habit collapses every time I leave home — and consistency is the entire game here.

 Their Sun Goddess matcha is ceremonial grade, triple-screened for heavy metals (they publish the test results, which I respect), and USDA organic.
 The taste isn’t quite Ippodo — slightly less complex, a bit earthier — but it’s genuinely good and not a compromise product.
+Trending Now: Which Green Tea Is Best for Reducing

 One serving packet runs about $1.35.
 More than Ippodo per cup, but for travel, it’s the price of keeping a habit alive.